 |People on board||200|

 |Tonnage||826 ton (413 last)|

-Protected in terms of the National Heritage Resources Act, No. 25 of 1999.
+The wreck site is protected in terms of the National Heritage Resources Act, No. 25 of 1999.
 This act regards historic shipwrecks as well.
-The site may not be disturbed without the permission of the South African Resources Agency (SAHRA) and artefacts removed from the wreck may not be traded without SAHRA's permission.
+The site may not be disturbed without the permission of the South African Resources Agency (SAHRA) and artifacts removed from the wreck may not be traded without SAHRA's permission.

 - Lesa la Grange, Martijn Manders, Briege Williams, John Gribble and Leon Derksen (2024).

 Dutch Shipwrecks in South African Waters: A Brief History of Sites, Stores and Archives [Unpublished].